 It’s Surprisingly Local

 Even though TikTok has users all over the world, it still has a large focus on local content.
-Within the app there are local challenges (remember the ice bucket?) and contests that take place within a local area.
+Within the app, there are local challenges (remember the ice bucket?) and contests that take place within a local area.
 When you create local content by getting in on some of the campaigns that TikTok runs, you can easily get local exposure.

 The app also uses hashtags– phrases or words that have a pound sign in front of them (#tiktok for example).
 This is like a digital label that tells apps and people what the content is about.

-When a hashtag gets a lot of usage, it is known as “trending”, showing that it is growing in popularity.
+When a hashtag gets a lot of usages, it is known as “trending”, showing that it is growing in popularity.
 TikTok is extremely valuable because it uses local hashtags.
 This means that you can see what people around you are discussing and if you make content centered around the topic/hashtag you are much more likely to be seen.
 This can help you become locally known in a way that would be challenging to do on other social media platforms.

 It’s Still Young But Growing